priyankablr0316/CondeNast/README.md

 - An android app which demonstrate uses of android jetpack, mvvm with coroutine with daggerHilt.
 - It also demonstrate the scalable approach to build an android application.
 - Offile storage is implemented for news and can be eaisly extended to other features.
+- Support for orientation change is added as we are using MVVM.
 - Place holders added for features like comments, likes, share and bookmark.

 ### Architecture
 ![mvvm-architecture-android](https://user-images.githubusercontent.com/80690375/146002670-44830ff4-708b-4376-b67f-fd5b26e01465.png)

+### How to run the app
+- Clone the repository and run it.
+It should work fine, let me know in case you are finding difficulties in running this app.

 ### Screenshots
 <img width="326" alt="Screenshot 2021-12-14 at 2 37 19 PM" src="https://user-images.githubusercontent.com/80690375/146003605-e153bb58-a236-4655-ada7-0631e7a28190.jpg">